 Absolute hazardous — coded red (no further classification required: it is definitely hazardous).

 Mirror hazardous — coded blue (may be hazardous).

 Mirror non-hazardous — coded green.

 What hazardous substance does it contain?
-If the waste is mirror hazardous, find out if the waste contains any of the hazardous substances listed in EC Regulation 1272/2008 on the Classification, Labelling and Packaging of Substances and Mixtures.
-(This assessment is normally carried out by a specialist waste contractor or chemist on behalf of the waste producer).
+If the waste is mirror hazardous, find out if the waste contains any of the hazardous substances listed in EC Regulation 1272/2008 on the Classification, Labelling and Packaging (CLP) of Substances and Mixtures.
+(Note: Post-Brexit, a GB CLP Regulation came into force in Great Britain, but this has not changed the classification, packaging and labelling requirements.)
+This assessment is normally carried out by a specialist waste contractor or chemist on behalf of the waste producer).

 The easiest way to find out whether a specific chemical is hazardous is to use the ECHA search engine.
 See also Hazardous Waste Charts where the hazardous constituents, hazardous properties, EWC codes and ADR labelling requirements (road transport) for some hazardous waste objects are given.

 What is the concentration of the hazardous substances?
-Waste is hazardous if it possesses one or more of the 15 Hazardous Properties listed in the directive.
+Waste is hazardous if it possesses one or more of the 15 Hazardous Properties listed in the directive, as follows.